 Total body wellness helps us stay in a good mood.
 When your works well, you feel well, go figure!
 That’s pretty much one of the biggest motivations behind the creation of every Purium product.

 Our Power Shake, the last staple in Core 4 Nutrition, exemplifies this idea.
-Power Shake packs plant nutrients and natural fatty acid (through flax seeds), which may help support hormones and therefore, mental health.
+Power Shake packs plant nutrients and natural fatty acid through flax seeds.
+In some studies, flax seeds have been shown to help support hormones and overall, mental health.
 (10)

 Happy + Healthy